TGA309/gymnasium_box2d_docker/README.md

 ### 4. Open the Repository in a Dev Container

 1. Launch Visual Studio Code and open this repository.
+Ensure that Docker Desktop is running, as the Docker Engine must be active before proceeding.
 2. Press `Ctrl + Shift + P` to bring up the VSCode command palette and select `Dev Containers: Reopen in Container`.
     - This will automatically:
         - Copy the `src` folder to the Docker container’s workspace.